mypaperdata/llms_are_not_weird/README.md

 # LLMs Are Not Weird Workbook
+This repository contains 3 files for the paper "LLMs Are Not Weird."
+These are as follows:
+1. Raw Data:
 ## 1. File Description
 This Excel workbook contains numeric responses from multiple Large Language Models (LLMs) answering a 14-question behavioral economics questionnaire.
 Each worksheet corresponds to a specific model and temperature condition.